Spinach Caprese Salad

 Not included in your delivery

 • Halve ciabatta lengthwise; cut into ¾-inch strips.
 Tear strips into rough cubes.
 Transfer to a large bowl; toss with 2 TBSP olive oil (4 TBSP for 4 servings), garlic powder, salt, and pepper. • Once chickpeas and shallot have roasted 11 minutes, remove from oven and push to one side of sheet; carefully add croutons to empty side.
-(For 4 servings, leave chickpeas and shallot roasting; add croutons to a second sheet.
-Toast on middle rack.)
-Return to top rack golden and crispy, 7-9 minutes.
-Wipe out bowl. • Once finished roasting, carefully transfer everything to bowl used for croutons to cool.
+(For 4, add croutons to a second sheet; toast on middle rack.)
+Return to top rack until golden and crispy, 7-9 minutes.
+Wipe out bowl. • Carefully transfer everything to bowl used to season croutons to cool.

 • Add spinach to bowl with cooled chickpeas, shallot, and croutons.
 Toss with remaining dressing until evenly coated.